 What is Phishing?

 Phishing is a fraudulent technique encountered on the internet.
-The fraudster will use the identity of an official establishment to obtain confidential information about you (password, credit card number, etc.).
+The fraudster will use an official establishment’s identity to obtain confidential information about you (password, credit card number, etc.).

 The word “phishing” comes from the contraction of the words “phreaking” (hacking of telephone lines) and “fishing”.
 In other words, phishing is a kind of victim fishing via communication networks.